From SPLIT To The White House: Fight For Life Club's Mission To Save Lives, One Child At A Time

 Present at the White House with José Manuel Cadena were four world-renowned leaders committed to saving lives:

-Also present was Yaret Álvarez Perdigón , who has supported the Foundation's mission from day one.
-Through Persea Apothecary , the company she co-founded with her sisters, a portion of every sale is donated to help fund pediatric liver transplants - turning purpose into action with every product.
+Also present was Yaret Álvarez, who has supported the Foundation's mission from day one.
+Through Persea Apothecary, the company she co-founded with her sisters, a portion of every sale is donated to help fund pediatric liver transplants - turning purpose into action with every product.
 Her presence reflected the growing community of families and businesses now standing behind Fight For Life Club's mission.

 Saving Lives, One Child at a Time

 Each of the more than dozen procedures supported by Fight For Life Club represents a child who now has a future.
-The Foundation's work includes funding surgeries, supporting donor logistics, and ensuring post-transplant care.
+The Foundation's work includes funding surgeries, supporting donor logistics, and ensuring post-transplant care for families who would otherwise have no options.

+But the need remains urgent.
+Hundreds of children in Mexico and beyond still wait.
+With donor support, the Foundation can reach them - one life at a time.

 Every donation - large or small - goes directly to funding the next transplant, the next hospital team, and the next child who refuses to give up.